darcar31/blog-posts/slack-node/slack-node.md

 ### Sending Back a Message Block

 Now that we have our message blocks.
 We can send them through the `postMessage` function.
-In order to correctly post a message, we need to include the channel where we want to send it.
-We can get that information from the mention event.
+In order to correctly post a message, we need to include the channel to target.
+We can get that information from the [mention event](https://api.slack.com/events/app_mention).

 ```